 4. Emailing out.
 How do we handle emailing out from server?
 I like to get some reports/alerts, so yeah, I am going to need to email out.

 5. Do I have any access into OS?
 I think the answer is No, but still would like to ask.
-Can I see read only?
+Can I at least see OS in read-only?

 6. What other Azure resources are needed to launch this for small setup?

 7. If I need to schedule PowerShell script to run, can I do that?
-And no, not SQL PS, but real full feature PowerShell…
+And no, not SQL PS, but real full featured PowerShell…